GeodesicGames/gdtf.info/content/_index.md

 ---
 title : "General Device Type Format"
-description: "GDTF is an open standard for defining lighting fixtures.
-This site provides documentation about the format."
+description: "The GDTF file format is meant to provide a single file format to describe devices for the lighting industry.
+This documentation describes DIN SPEC 15800:2020 also known as GDTF Version 1.2"
-lead: "GDTF is an open standard for defining lighting fixtures.
-This site provides documentation about the format."
+lead: "The GDTF file format is meant to provide a single file format to describe devices for the lighting industry.
+This documentation describes DIN SPEC 15800:2020 also known as GDTF Version 1.2"
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 draft: false